robert-osborne/django-kevin/README.md

 django-twoscoops-project
 ========================

-A customized project template for Django 1.6 using postgres for development and production.
+A personalized project template for Django 1.6 using postgres for development and production.
 Ready to deploy on Heroku.

 To use this project follow these steps: